Music Theory Faculty

 His scholarly work includes a publication in Psychology of Music (2020), where he explored the subjective experience of groove.
 In 2021, he collaborated with a groove research team in Lucerne, Switzerland to created and publish research datasets of drum performances, capturing precise timing details from professional musicians.
 Dr. Hosken’s forthcoming articles will further explore the vernacular language of “feel” used by performers, offering new theoretical perspectives on rhythmic performances.
 He serves on the editorial board of Theory and Practice and is a reviews editor for the IASPM Journal.

-David Orvek is a Lecturer in Music Theory at Butler University and a PhD candidate in music theory at Indiana University.
-He holds degrees in music theory from Southern Adventist University and The Ohio State University.
-The topic of his dissertation is the music of Brian Ferneyhough.
-His research is published in the Journal of Music Theory Pedagogy, and he has presented research on pedagogy, the music of Elizabeth Maconchy, and mathematical music theory at regional, national, and international conferences.
+Dr. David Orvek is a Lecturer in Music Theory at Butler University.
+He holds degrees in music theory from Southern Adventist University (B.S.), The Ohio State University (M.A.), and Indiana University (Ph.D.).
+His research is published in the Journal of Music Theory Pedagogy, and he has presented research on Brian Ferneyhough, music theory pedagogy, the music of Elizabeth Maconchy, and mathematical music theory at regional, national, and international conferences.
 David serves as an editorial assistant for Music Theory Spectrum and has served as a co-editor for Indiana Theory Review and the chair of the technology committee for Music Theory Midwest.
 In his free time, he enjoys abstract painting, reading, and programming.